“ The care of the hounds

 ( caption of the title-vignette ) –

-but in company with the original plate of the title – worked by the master himself alone and sheltered from environmental influences by varnish – and the wide-marginedness crowned by being uncut on three sides as a truly
+but in company with the original plate of the title – worked by the master himself alone and shielded from tarnishing by fine application varnish – and the wide-marginedness crowned by being uncut on three sides as a truly

 grand et unique exemplaire de luxe